-Professional participation: I encourage your respectful comments and questions.
+Participation in class: I encourage your respectful comments and questions.
 Be prepared to discuss the day's topic and offer real life examples or thoughts you have about the readings, etc. Be polite, raise your hand, and wait for your turn to speak.

-Professional participation expectations: You are expected to follow these general rules of conduct in class:
+You are expected to follow these general rules of conduct in class:

-- Silence and put away cell phones
+- Silence and put away cell phones except for class related use

 - No cheating/plagiarizing

 - Enter quietly if tardy

 - No walking in front of a speaker (including me)

 - No entering the room when a student is presenting

 - No inappropriate side conversations

 - No sleeping in class

 - Do not leave class in the middle or early

 - No working on non-class items on laptop

 - Wear COB appropriate clothing

-Expect to be asked to leave if the class room rules are ignored.
+Expect to be asked to leave if the classroom expectations are ignored.

-Ask for help: If there is something going on in your personal life that is affecting your performance in class, please contact me so we can make a plan to help you be successful.
+Ask for help: If there is something going on in your personal life that is affecting your performance in class, please contact me so we can work out a plan to help you be successful.
 If you let me know before an assignment is due, I may be able to find a way to help you.
-Once the due date has passed, there is not much I can do to help.
+Once the due date has passed, there is not much I can do.

-How to be successful in this class: Keep up with chapter readings, attend class, read and follow instructions, submit work correctly and on time, and watch/read any supplemental information and videos posted in the course
+How to be successful in this class: Keep up with chapter readings, attend class, read and follow instructions, submit work on time, and watch/read any supplemental information and videos posted in the course